-- > Evaluate and improve members' access to clinical and administrative services. - Monitor continuity and coordination of health care. - Monitor and evaluate the current status of care and service against regional and national requirements and benchmarks, such as NCQA's Quality Compass Accreditation/90th percentile, and CMS Medicare 5 Star Ratings. - Ensure members' access to safe medical and behavioral health care. - Address member satisfaction with care and services.
+- > Evaluate and improve members' access to clinical and administrative services. - > Monitor continuity and coordination of health care. - Review and evaluate the current status of care and service against regional and national requirements and benchmarks such as NCQA's Quality Compass Accreditation/90th percentile, and CMS Medicare 5 Star Ratings. - > Ensure members' access to safe medical and behavioral health care. - > Measure and address member satisfaction with care and services.